36. Chaining LLMs with LangChain#

 Action: Search

-Action Input: "Amazon response to rising GPU prices capital expenditure"
+Action Input: "Amazon impact of rising GPU prices on capital expenditure"

-Final Answer: The search results do not confirm that Amazon is cutting capital expenditure in response to rising GPU prices.
+Final Answer: No, Amazon is not cutting its capital expenditure in response to rising GPU prices, but rather plans to increase it for AI investments.

 > Finished chain.